 In the 20th century the ruins, overgrown by numerous plants, were transformed into an English landscape garden by the owners, the old Roman aristocratic Caetani family.
 According to a recent publication in English (Charles Quest-Ritson, London 2009), it is considered "the most romantic garden in the world".
 The water-rich southern location below the protective Monti Lepini and the specific microclimate within the medieval city walls favour the unique symbiosis created or at least facilitated by man between ruins and plants, between watercourses and rare animals (especially fish and birds).
 The walls and the plants growing on them create beautiful patterns, whose fascinating interactions and contrasts are truly eye-catching due to the ever-changing light and colour conditions.
 The preservation of the balance between the remains of historical buildings on the one hand and a diverse fauna and flora on the other is one of the main objectives of the Garden Management and the Fondazione Roffredo Caetani.
 Thus a ruin-specific flora thrives here, whose roots should not endanger the still existing monuments.

-Three projects are currently being pursued within the framework of the project:
+Four projects are currently being pursued within the framework of the project:

 1) Michael Matheus and Christoph Brech are working on a book project in collaboration with Andreas Beitin.